-11.1.6 Further at Q10 he was shown the panchnama drawn at premises of M/s Paramount Sealinks wherein two copies of B/L were found and asked regarding the same to which he answered that he had never told / instructed any person to make two Bs/L for same consignment.
-At Q11 he was again shown copies of two Bs/L to which he answered that it appears that shipped on board has been manipulated on B/L and someone has made another fake B/L (which is called switch B/L).
-However, he had neither instructed nor is aware of any such manipulation as his contract and instructions were clear that the goods are required only if can be shipped before 30.06.2024.
-It clearly emerges from his statement that Shri Chinmay believes 'Switch B/L' to be fake B/L which displays his unawareness related to import trade as 'Switch B/L' is not a fake / Bogus B/L but is a trade reality.
-Hence, statement of a person who is not even aware about the general trade practice in imports saying a document appears to be fake is not tenable.
+11.7 Further at Q15 he was shown the two copies of B/L and asked regarding the same to which he answered that he had never told / instructed any person to make two Bs/L for same consignment and confided that it 'appears' someone has manipulated the B/L. However, he had neither instructed nor is aware of any such manipulation as his contract and instructions were clear that the goods are required only if can be shipped before 30.06.2024.
+Further, at Q 16 he was shown the switch B/L and email conversations printed during the Panchnama at M/s Paramount Sealinks Pvt Ltd., to which he answered that it appears that B/L has been replaced by switch B/L however he does not know the motive behind such switching of B/L.